|Christmas in the Trenches, The True Story|

 |A Christmas Truce at the World War I Front|

-(This article was published in The Remnant in 2006 after having first appeared on the Your Guide to 20th Century History website.
+(The present article first appeared on the Your Guide to 20th Century History website.

 (www.RemnantNewspaper.com) Though World War I had been raging for only four months, it was already proving to be one of the bloodiest wars in history.
 Soldiers on both sides were trapped in trenches, exposed to the cold and wet winter weather, covered in mud, and extremely careful of sniper shots.
 Machines guns had proven their worth in war, bringing new meaning to the word "slaughter."